 How to Implement Time Blocking in Your Routine

 1. This might seem pretty obvious, but the first step is deciding what type of calendar you will use for this.
 I personally use Google Calendar because I like that I can have multiple calendars within it and color code different types of activities.
+I also mention Google Calendar in my post about the Apps You Need to be more Organized and Productive linked here.
 It’s also easier to just set reoccurring activities instead of hand writing everything.
 I also like that with an electronic calendar for time blocking you can have reminders set for when to start/end activities as needed.
 It also makes it easy to edit and adjust the calendar as needed.

 Don’t be mistaken — I still love a good physical planner!
 I’ve been using a Bloom Daily Planner I talked about at the beginning of the year, and it’s been great for my to-do lists!
 I have a full review on it in this post here.

 2. Once you have decided where you are going to organize your time, your next time is deciding how you will spend your time.
 I first like to fill in the tasks that are part of my daily routine for each day of the week we will call those your “fixed” tasks.
 Examples of these items would be: waking up, quiet time/reading, workout classes, my 9-5 job etc.

 3. Now that you have your fixed tasks filled in, you can see where all of your free space is!
 You can see all the time you claim you don’t have to be working on your side hustle lol.
 Now, don’t just fill in that free time with something generic like “work on side hustle”.
 No, we are getting specific here and writing down exactly what we want to accomplish within that hour.
 So you can put down “Make Pinterest graphics for blog post about time blocking.”